 The Short Version of My 6 Day Winter Iceland Road Trip

 I’m going to start this winter Iceland road trip assuming that you’ve already arrived and gotten your rental car.
 I did this on day 1 because we had an overnight flight and it landed at 6am, so we had a full first day upon landing in Reykjavík.
+So, here is my Iceland winter road trip itinerary for 6 days:

 Winter Iceland Road Trip Map